How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Listen to the Results

-Take a break, go get a tea or otherwise give your ears and brain a nice pause, and then come back and listen fresh to your adjusted sound.
+Take a break, get a tea or otherwise give your ears and brain a nice pause, and then come back and listen fresh to your adjusted sound.

-Learning the ins and outs of the tools available is key component to editing, but it’s good to remember that audio editing is best done with our ears just as video editing is best done with our eyes.
-Every audio track is different, so a and paste approach doesn’t always yield best results.
-Learn to trust your ears as you develop your understanding of editing and you’ll serve yourself well, in the long run.
+Learning the ins and outs of the tools is key component to editing, but it’s good to remember that audio editing is best done with our ears just as video editing is best done with our eyes.
+Every audio track is different, so a cut and paste approach doesn’t always yield best results.
+Learn to trust your ears as you develop your understanding of editing and you’ll serve yourself well, in the run.

 Keep Learning Audio in Resolve